 New Pathways is a training and immersion program for non-profit organizations in a local community who are seeking to advance their development of innovative strategies and strengthen adaptive leadership.

 Designed in partnership with a local host agency, the New Pathways program is designed to enable the growth of participating organizations' adaptive capacity.
-The program is structured around a combination of four different components:
+The program is structured around a combination of six different components:

 - A sequence of hands-on Workshops led by EmcArts facilitators, taking place either in-person or virtually

 - Participant-led Community Convenings or Participant Forums designed by a guiding group of program participants

 - On-site Coaching for a selection of the participating organizations, as follow-up to the Workshops